Team1690/Pathfinder/README.md

 sh scripts/build.sh
 ```
 This should create a dist-\<commit-sha> folder with the files:
+ - `pathfinder_gui.exe`
- - `pathfinder.exe`
+ - `pathfinder_algorithm.exe`
- - `Pathfinder-algorithm.exe`
+ - `pathfinder_manager.exe`

-To run the app run `pathfinder.exe` the app with the icon
+To run the app run `pathfinder_gui.exe` the app with the icon

+---
+### Deploy & Release

+Use InnoSetup to make an installer script for the app
+ - First run the build script above
+ - Set Main Executable as `pathfinder_gui.exe`
+ - Add additional files (everything in the dist dir)
+ - Set the default location to the desktop
+ - Bind the `.auton` file ending to the main executable
+ - Inno Setup will add pathfinder_gui.exe to the windows registry for you

 ---
 ### Run & Debug